TechopsTTU/ttu_open_report/README.md

-# ttu_open_report
+# GraphiteVision Analytics

-TTU Open Report is a modular Python/Streamlit application for extracting, visualizing, and reporting on Access database tables.
-It supports both mock/sample data and real Access DB connections, enabling:
+GraphiteVision Analytics is a comprehensive business intelligence platform for Toyo Tanso USA, designed for extracting, visualizing, and reporting on manufacturing and operational data.
+It supports both mock/sample data and real database connections, enabling:
-- Data extraction and preview
+- Advanced data extraction and preview
-- Business queries and analytics
+- Business analytics and operational insights
 - Interactive reports and charts
-- Data entry forms
+- Secure data entry portal

-The app is designed for teams needing quick insights and reporting from Access databases, with robust testing and easy onboarding.
+The application is specifically tailored for graphite manufacturing operations, providing teams with quick insights and comprehensive reporting capabilities.

 ## Project Structure
 - `extract.py`: Main extraction script